-We are developing dipraglurant as a novel orally available mGlu5 NAM for the treatment of levodopa-induced dyskinesia associated with Parkinson’s disease (PD-LID).
+Dipraglurant is a novel orally available highly selective metabotropic glutamate receptor subtype 5 negative allosteric modulator (mGlu5 NAM) which has completed Phase 1 and demonstrated efficacy in a Phase 2a proof of concept study for the treatment of levodopa-induced dyskinesia associated with Parkinson’s disease (PD-LID).
 This is a disease with significant commercial opportunity as improved therapies are needed.

-We believe that, subject to regulatory approval, dipraglurant may offer an innovative and differentiated treatment approach from existing therapies.
+We believe that, subject to regulatory approval, dipraglurant may offer an innovative and differentiated treatment approach from existing therapies in a number of disease areas where there is a significant need for improved treatment options.

 We have received orphan drug designation from the FDA, for dipraglurant in PD-LID.